Please see library staff for the library’s full listing of policies.

 - Bring in pets or animals not designated as service animals

 - Enter the library without shirt or shoes

 - Solicit, preach or distribute unauthorized leaflets in the library

 - Leave personal property unattended in a manner that restricts or limits the use of library equipment, property or services

 - Sleep in the library

 Failure to Adhere to the Code of Conduct

-Library visitors not abiding by these or other rules and regulations of the library may be required to leave the library premises.
-Library employees may contact the Monroe County Sheriff’s Department if deemed advisable.
+Library visitors not abiding by these or other rules and regulations of the library will be informed of the library’s policy.
+They may be required to leave the library premises.
+If the visitor is a minor then staff will attempt to locate a parent or caregiver to pick up the child.
+An incident report will be completed to document any violations of library policy.
+Library employees may contact the Monroe County Sherriff’s Department if deemed advisable.
 Library visitors who violate these rules and regulations of the library may be denied the privilege of access to the library by the Library Board of Trustees, on the recommendation of the Library Director.
+The amount of time the visitor will be denied access to the library will be based on the nature of the violation of this policy.
 Any person denied such access may request a hearing from the Library Board of Trustees within 30 days of issuance of the letter barring access to the library.

 1680 Lake Road